logo

 Solar Electric (Photovoltaic, PV)

-On an initial cost basis, solar electric remains out of many people's budget, although in areas with higher costs for electric, they can pay off over their lifetimes.
-However, the availability of subsidies or tax breaks can make solar electric affordable, and with the on-going research and improvement in manufacturing, the price of the solar cells themselves is expected to go down dramatically.
+The price of PV panels (2014) has gone down significantly over the last 5 years, although on an initial cost basis, solar electric still remains out of many people's budget.
+In areas with higher costs for electric, they can pay off over their lifetimes-or sometimes much less than their lifetimes.
+However, the availability of subsidies or tax breaks can make solar electric affordable, and with the on-going research and improvement in manufacturing, the price of the solar cells themselves is expected to continue to go down.
+There is also much research into lowering the cost of inverters and "balance of system" components such a racks, wire, disconnect boxes etc as well as permit costs.

 Solar electric systems come in two basic varieties: those connected to the power grid and those not connected (off-grid).
 PV panels were once confined to mostly off-grid systems because the initial cost of connecting to the power grid is often higher than installing solar electric.
 While those installations continue to occur, grid-tied PV systems are now, by far, the most common.
 Two things happened to cause this change: in addition to it now being generally legal to hook your PV system up to the grid, most states now have a net-metering law, which essentially says you can run your meter backwards when you generate more than you use (ie they're buying your excess electric at the same rate you pay for it).
 Some states (and some other countries as well) offer additional incentives, with a few of them being quite generous.